Competitors And Little Prospect Of Success For Roxadustat

 Initial Public Offering

 In November 2014, the company announced the pricing of 8.1M shares of its common stock at a public offering price of $18.00 per share on the NASDAQ Global Market.
 The IPO was a total of 9.315M shares of common stock of FibroGen, with gross proceeds of approximately $167.7M.
 At that time, the company raised net proceeds of $171.8M from the IPO [Ref].
 The 180-day lockup period expired on May 13, 2015.
 Company insiders got the chance to sell.
 In the following three days, FGEN opened at $23.62 and dropped 14% to $20.38.
-In the same period, Nasdaq Biotech (NBI) and NASDAQ Composite (IXIC) rose +0.69% and +1.14%.
+In the same period, Nasdaq Biotech (NBI) and NASDAQ Composite (IXIC) returned +0.69% and +1.14%.

 Stock Price and Valuation

-Company insiders have sold 276,985 shares in 20 transactions in the last 3 months reflecting a previous 12-months trend, in which selling exceeded 5 times (751,848 shares) any buying activity.
+Company insiders have sold 276,985 shares in 20 transactions in the last 3 months reflecting a previous 12-months trend, in which selling outperformed buying by 5 times (751,848 shares).
 Shares of FibroGen have a 52-week low of $14.38 and 52-week high of $31 with a market capitalization of $1.35B.
 The shares are hovering around $21.

 The company reported ($0.38) EPS for the 3Q16, negative ROE of -40.38% and negative net margin of -45.93%.
 The current ratio of 4.11 is lower than a group of comparable in the same sector, market cap, market target and IPO date.
 Net cash/share is negative (1.05) and much lower than comparable.
 D/E of 0.55, cash to debt 2.48, BV/share 3.51 and EPS -1.29 (TTM).